 Virtual Classroom Challenges

 According to Nordin and Nordin (2020), online learning during the Malaysia Movement Control Order (MCO) is effective in increasing higher school enrollment.
-Regardless of prior experience with e-learning platforms or the ability to incorporate these emerging information technologies into one's educational journeys, the COVID-19 pandemic has tested academics' and students' readiness to adopt and use those latter emerging information technologies in their online learning activities (Allam et al., 2020).
+Regardless of prior experience with e-learning platforms or the ability to incorporate these emerging information technologies into one's educational journeys, the COVID-19 pandemic has tested academics' and students' readiness to adopt and use these emerging information technologies in their online learning activities (Allam et al., 2020).
 According to Alamwamleh et al. (2020), because educational facilities were shuttered during the pandemic, universities resorted to continuing lectures online for their students by utilising services such as Google Meet.

-While virtual classrooms can assist students and lecturers gain and maintain interactive knowledge exchange, they can also disrupt and destroy interactive information interchange.
+While virtual classrooms can help students and lecturers gain and maintain interactive knowledge exchange, they can also disrupt and destroy interactive information interchange.
 Virtual classrooms provide educators with a wide range of tools to replace traditional in-person teaching methods and to help students complete tasks (Khan et al., 2020).
-However, students may face challenges in using virtual classrooms due to a lack of computer knowledge and technical issues, as well as a lack of self-motivation and adaptability.
+However, students may face challenges in using virtual classrooms due to a lack of computer knowledge and some technical issues, as well as a lack of self-motivation and adaptability.

-One of the limitations of virtual classrooms is the lack of computer skills and technical challenges encountered by students who did not have the requisite resources to finish the job assigned by instructors.
+One of the limitations of virtual classrooms is the lack of computer skills and technical challenges met by students who do not have the requisite resources to finish the job assigned by instructors.
 Students who lack computer skills are likely to miss more courses and be less successful at obtaining information than students who have a strong understanding of how to use computers.
 Educators are experimenting with various forms of e-learning tools to put pupils at ease and get the most out of these tools (Nassoura, 2020).
-However, despite the educators' best efforts, some students may continue to experience technological challenges as some struggle to, sincewill get a stable internet connection and any gadgets that support the programmes needed to accept and submit course assignments smoothly The most common difficulty that cannot be avoided is connectivity issues, since some student have must continue finding relocatea better internet coverage location or update their present internet connection to avoid upsetting classmates or instructors during or after courses.
+However, despite the educators' best efforts, some students may continue to experience technological challenges as some struggle to get a stable internet connection and gadgets that support the programmes needed to complete and submit course assignments without any issues.
+The most common difficulty that cannot be avoided is connectivity issues, and some students have to continue finding a location with a better internet coverage or upgrade their present internet connection to avoid upsetting classmates or instructors during or after courses.

 Computer Knowledge

 According to Lumauag (2017), the students' extensive use of the internet, social media, and mobile devices seemed to point to the fact that incorporating new technologies into education would have been straightforward, and they could easily transition to a new learning environment since they have been acclimated to technology.
-However, students' lack of computer literacy, has been a factor in their rejection or abandoning of online courses (Li & Lee, 2016). swhenThe technological ability of teachers and students to operate virtual classrooms may be insufficient (Surkhali & Garbuja, 2020).
+However, students' lack of computer literacy, has been a factor in their rejection or abandoning of online courses (Li & Lee, 2016).
+Moreover, rejection also occurs when the technological ability of teachers and students to use virtual classrooms is insufficient (Surkhali & Garbuja, 2020).

-Wei and Chou (2020) observed that students' computer/internet self-efficacy and excitement for learning influenced their online discussion/conversation scores and course satisfaction in a direct, positive way.
-According to Hamid et al. (2020), the success of online learning cannot be separated from the availability of supporting learning infrastructure such as stable internet access, access devices with the latest technology, and internet access devices.
-Nevertheless, there are students who live in areas where there is no electricity network, making practical online learning difficult to implement.
-While students with appropriate internet access and applicable technology continue their studies without issue, pupils without adequate internet access and technological devices are concerned (Surkhali & Garbuja, 2020).
+Wei and Chou (2020) observed that students' computer/internet self-efficacy and excitement for learning influenced their online discussions/conversation scores and course satisfaction in a direct, positive way.
+According to Hamid et al. (2020), the success of online learning cannot be separated from the availability of supporting learning infrastructures such as stable internet access, access devices with the latest technology, and internet access devices.
+Nevertheless, there are students who live in areas where there is no electricity or network, making online learning difficult to implement.
+While students with appropriate internet access and applicable technology continue their studies without any issues, pupils without adequate internet access and technological devices are faced with many issues (Surkhali & Garbuja, 2020).